frdedynamics/robotics-lab-documentation/source/texts/your_pc/install_vm.rst

 .ova import
 --------------
 We provide you ready-to-use virtual copy of what you need.
-Please download it using `this link <https://hvl365.sharepoint.com/:u:/r/sites/RobotikkUndervisningHVL/Delte%20dokumenter/ROSTeaching/ROS_MELODIC_VM_with_TB.ova?csf=1&web=1&e=hdnigs>`_.
+Please download it using `this link <https://hvl365.sharepoint.com/:u:/s/RobotikkUndervisningHVL/EVDejQL1F7lMtC8NMmHY8S0BhopabPJn68poCpHLvJIcCg?e=UXBG7Q>`_ using your HVL credentials.
 The followings are installed:

 * `Ubuntu 18.04 LTS <https://releases.ubuntu.com/18.04/>`_
 * `ROS Melodic <http://wiki.ros.org/melodic/Installation/Ubuntu>`_